oeg-upm/tada-api/README.md

 # To run tests
 1. Download the test.hdt
-2. Set up environment variable `test_hdt_dir` to refer to the location of test.hdt.
+2. Set up environment variable `test_hdt_dir` to refer to the location of test.hdt (this is taken from tada-hdt-entity)
 3. Run tests `sh run_tests.sh`